SciencesPoDRIS/iamassaccess/README.md

 - where "FOLDER" is the path to the folder containing the items

-- /!\ Caution /!\ : if you use MODE *update*, you don't have to use METADATA.
+- :exclamation: Caution :exclamation: : if you use MODE *update*, you don't have to use METADATA.
 The script will look for a file `metadata.csv` into your folder.

 ### Execution example
 `> python iamassaccess_cli.py update --metadata test/metadata.csv --folder test`